storyfeet/irrigate/rules.md

 A player may return to the game, by taking their turn again in the normal order of play.
 As soon as they do this, they may collect income, and negotiate as before.

 If only one player remains in the game, they win.
-This win is as valid as any other.

 Advanced Game
 ------------